The Truth About ‘Winterizing’ Your Vagina

 The idea that seasonal changes could affect vaginal health makes sense — kind of.
-Anyone who's ever sat around for too long in a wet bathing suit knows the annoyance of a summer yeast infection, for instance.
-But if you've heard the term "winter vagina" floating around, or read headlines about how to "winterize your vagina", rest assured: That's not a thing.
+Anyone who's ever sat around for too long in a wet swimsuit knows the annoyance of a summer yeast infection, for instance.
+But if you've heard the term "winter vagina" floating around, or read headlines about how to "winterise your vagina", rest assured: That's not a thing.

-The term "winter vagina" was used a few years ago by The Sun, a UK newspaper, in a headline asking: "Are 'winter vaginas' really a thing?"
+The term "winter vagina" was used a few years ago by The Sun, in a headline asking: "Are 'winter vaginas' really a thing?"
 Yes, according to one midwife they interviewed, who said vaginas can dry out just like your (face) lips do in cold weather.

 Advertisement